Entering the Language of the Holy Qurʾān

 Our Founder

-Shaykh Muhammad Mubashir Iqbal teaches within the Khairābādī pedagogical tradition, focusing these days on structured entry into the classical Islamic sciences.
-His teaching emphasises conceptual clarity, disciplined study, and faithful transmission of the late-classical curriculum.
+Shaykh Muhammad Mubashir Iqbal teaches within the Khairābādī pedagogical tradition, with a focus these days on structured entry into the classical sciences.
+His teaching emphasises the pedagogical methods passed down within this tradition alongside faithful transmission of the late-classical curriculum.

 Suitable For Complete Beginners